epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

 proximity alone does not guarantee high achievement.
 It also demonstrates that actors with similar paths to top actors may not receive many awards, and in many cases, may not receive any at all.
 These findings highlight the complexity of success in the entertainment industry, where a similar career trajectory does not always lead to comparable outcomes.
-Here’s a refined version of your paragraph with improved clarity and flow:

 It is also important to note that the magnitude of the vectorized career depends on the number of movies an actor has played with each persona.
 Therefore, for two actors to have similar career paths, they must have portrayed similar personas a comparable number of times.